-For those that wish this morning at sunrise you have the opportunity (optional) to enjoy an unforgettable experience: to float in a hot-air balloon over Cappadocia's extraordinary landscapes of volcanic cones, wind-eroded cliffs and rich, green valleys.
-Note that this activity is not an included part of our tour and you participate at your own risk.
+This morning at sunrise you have the opportunity (optional) to enjoy an unforgettable experience: to float in a hot-air balloon over Cappadocia's extraordinary landscapes of volcanic cones, cliffs and rich green valleys.

 Later, start a full day exploration of the region with a visit to the monastic centre of Goreme.
 The town was founded by St. Basil as the first Christian monastic centre during the 4th century.
 Now the area is described as an 'open-air museum', with rock-hewn churches and monastic dwellings dotting the landscape, often decorated with well-preserved Byzantine frescoes.
 Later visit picturesque Pasabag Valley, where cone-shaped chapels and hermitages look as if they have been sculpted by contemporary artists!
+Your next stop will be Kaymakli Underground City, a subterranean settlement composed of troglodytic cave dwellings providing shelter for early Christians protecting themselves from invaders.
+Kaymakli had the capacity to house a total of 5,000 people at once with its eight different subterranean levels.
 Finishing literally on a high, you will stop by the rock-carved natural citadel of Uchisar with its spectacular views of the whole region from the top.

 On the way back to the hotel there will be the opportunity to stop at Avanos, an attractive town famous for its red clay, which has been used in pottery since the 2nd millennium BC.
-You will visit the studio of a local Cappadocian pottery artist and have the chance to the creation of traditional pottery and ceramic masterpieces.
+You will visit the studio of a local Cappadocian pottery artist and see the creation of traditional pottery and ceramic masterpieces.